minthemiddle/annotate-messages-in-terminal/README.md

 The CSV needs to have a column called `message` for the content to be labelled.

-The human annotation will be saved to a column called `label_class_human`.
+The human annotation will be saved to a column called `classification_human`.
 The column gets created if not present already.

 To use language filtering, you need a column `language` in the `*.csv`.